Bobvannoort96/CH3_comparison_of_GLR_and_SS_test/README.md

-# Running python scripts corresponding to Chapter 3 of the PhD thesis by BG van Noort.
+# Python scripts corresponding to Chapter 3 of the PhD thesis by BG van Noort.

 Code accompanying the chapter comparing the **solution separation (SS)** test with the **generalized likelihood ratio (GLR / `T_q`)** test, in terms of the